Label305/Auja/_includes/getting_started/spec.md

+<h3 id="spec">Spec testing</h3>
-Spec testing in Auja is not that intensive, mainly a tool to check if we have put together the objects in the right way.
+<p class="leading">Spec testing in Auja is not that intensive, mainly a tool to check if we have put together the objects in the right way.</p>

 While submitting a pull request containing a new object in the `objects` directory we require a spec test.
 So for example if you add a form item, you'll at least have to show that it implements the methods defined in `Abstract/form_item.js`.
 As well, of course, your added functionality.

-### Setup Karma
+#### Setup Karma

-[Karma](http://karma-runner.github.io/0.12/index.html) is added as an npm dependency so running
+[Karma](http://karma-runner.github.io/0.12/index.html) is added as an npm dependency for spec testing and installed by running:

 `npm install`

-will do just fine.
-To get the server up and running and watch your changes and run test automatically again is by running the service that controls your code in FireFox (default)
+To get the server up and running, watch your changes and run tests automatically, you will have to start the service which controls your code in FireFox (default).
+Start Karma by typing:

 `./node_modules/karma/bin/karma start`